ogame-tbot/TBot/README.md

   * Pay attention: TBot is not aware of what you do in the browser, it will do his job regardless of you playing manually, so keep an eye on the console
 * Proxy: TBot supports routing your traffic through a HTTP o SOCKS5 proxy
   * Fill the settings in settings.
 The settings are quite self-explainatory. **WARNING: Ogame is positively blocking IPs from datacenters.
 You will probably need a residential proxy in ordet to be able to login.**
+* WebUI: TBot has a webUI for changing settings, reading logs and interacting manually with the game.
+You can configure the host and port in the general settings file.

+### WebUI
+Since 0.3.0 TBot includes a webUI where you can check and change the settings, read the logs in a filterable table and play manually with your account(s), all in the same place, even remotely.

 ### Telegram
 You can control and get info for TBot through a Telegram Bot.
 In order to enable it, you need to follow theese steps: